Did you know?

 - We’ve all heard it but it’s important.
 Stay away from your phone, tablet or laptop before bed to give yourself and your brain a break.

-- Although it’s advisable to avoid high GI foods for weight loss, for improved sleep it’s a different story.
-By combining protein and high GI carbs you optimise the hormone tryptophan which when converted into serotonin, will in turn produce melatonin.
+Although it’s advisable to avoid high GI foods for weight loss, for improved sleep, it’s a different story.
+By combining protein and high GI carbs you optimise the hormone tryptophan which when converted into serotonin, will produce melatonin.
+Tryptophan-rich foods include chicken, eggs, bananas, almonds and sunflower seeds.
+Our food packages are carefully balanced to give you all you need.

-- Coffee.
-Some of us can have double espresso late at night, others stay clear from after 11am if they even want any chance of sleeping that evening.
-However, taking note when you enjoyed your last coffee can reveal caffeine-induced sleep problems.
+When it comes to coffee, some of us can have double espresso late at night while others have to stay clear from after 11 am if they want any chance of sleeping that evening.
+Taking note of when you enjoyed your last coffee can reveal caffeine-induced sleep problems.
 Try pushing back the time to give your system enough time to react and process the caffeine and its effects.

 With many us desk-bound, it is crucial to exercise.
-Whether it’s in the morning or evening, it can help you feel tired, eager for your slumber and promote overall well-being.
+Whether it’s in the morning or evening, exercise can make you eager for slumber and improve overall wellbeing.
 Not feeling motivated?
 Find a class, a workout partner or reach out to a personal trainer to make exercise a part of your weekly routine.
-With exercise comes a healthy and balanced lifestyle promoting sleep benefits.
+With exercise comes a healthy, balanced lifestyle that supports sleep.